matt-harvey/swx/README.rst

 current activity stint, so that it becomes, in effect, a stint of inactivity.

-If the ``--at`` option is used with a timestamp, then instead of being recorded as happening "now", the switch will be recorded as if it happened at the corresponding time.
-The time provided may not be in the future though, and may not be earlier than start time of the current activity stint.
+If the ``--at`` option is used with a timestamp, then instead of being recorded as happening "now", the switch will be recorded as if it had happened at the corresponding time.
+The time provided may not be in the future though, and may not be earlier than the start time of the current activity stint.
 If used with the ``-a`` option, the ``--at`` option will cause the start time of the current activity stint to be amended, in which case the provided time may not be earlier than the start time of the previous stint.